ivansglazunov/nextjs-hasura-auth/HASYX.md

 *   `async update(options: HasyxMethodOptions): Promise<any>`: Executes an update mutation.
 *   `async delete(options: HasyxMethodOptions): Promise<any>`: Executes a delete mutation.
 *   `subscribe(options: HasyxMethodOptions): Observable<any>`: Initiates a subscription, returning an Apollo Observable.
 If WebSockets are disabled (`NEXT_PUBLIC_WS=0`), falls back to polling.
+*   `async sql(sql: string, source?: string, cascade?: boolean): Promise<any>`: Executes raw SQL against the Hasura database.
+Requires admin-level access with URL and admin secret.
+Throws an error if Hasura instance is not available.

 Where `HasyxMethodOptions` extends `GenerateOptions` (from `lib/generator.ts`) and adds an optional `role: string` property and an optional `pollingInterval: number` property (for subscriptions).